matze/wastebin/README.md

 ### Configuration

-The following environment variables can be set to configure the server:
+The following environment variables can be set to configure the server and run-time behavior:

 * `WASTEBIN_ADDRESS_PORT` string that determines which address and port to bind
   a.
 If not set, it binds by default to `0.0.0.0:8088`.